EarthObservation/adaf/README.md

 * Files with trained Machine learning models.
 Download from [Dropbox](https://www.dropbox.com/t/QRVtxUVTPRVSnYKK).

-    > **Warning:** Download contians data with large file size **~5GB** in total.
+    > **Warning:** Download contains data with large file size **~5GB** in total.
 This includes 8 pretrained ML models saved as TAR files - 4 for semantic segmentation and 4 for object detection.

 ## Step by step instructions